 Parallel operation: To increase the current, connect both positive outputs to one terminal of the DUT and both negative outputs to the other terminal of the DUT.

 Just be sure to read the power supply’s instruction manual if using the remote sense feature while combining outputs.
 It may not be possible in certain configurations or if using two different power supplies.

-For more information about bench power supplies, view our bench power supply selector guide or browse our collection of bench power supplies.
+For more information about bench power supplies, view our bench power supply selector guide or browse our collection of DC power supplies.
 Or to get help choosing the right bench power supply for your application, contact the experts at Tektronix.